Amazon sales growth slows in tame start to Jassy's tenure as CEO | Business

 Amazon sales growth slows in tame start to Jassy's tenure as CEO

-Amazon.com Inc on Thursday said sales growth would decelerate in the third quarter as customers leave their homes more, a slow start to the reign of CEO Andy Jassy after 27 years with Jeff Bezos at the retailer's helm.
+Amazon.com Inc on Thursday said sales growth would slow in the next few quarters as customers venture more outside the home, a tepid start to CEO Andy Jassy's reign after 27 years with Jeff Bezos at the retailer's helm.

-Amazon.com Inc on Thursday said sales growth would decelerate in the third quarter as customers leave their homes more, a slow start to the reign of CEO Andy Jassy after 27 years with Jeff Bezos at the retailer's helm.
+Amazon.com Inc on Thursday said sales growth would slow in the next few quarters as customers venture more outside the home, a tepid start to CEO Andy Jassy's reign after 27 years with Jeff Bezos at the retailer's helm.
+Spending growth by Prime members, Amazon.com's most valuable customers, has eased as well, the company said.
 Shares fell 7% in after-hours trade.

-A year into the throes of the COVID-19 pandemic, Amazon's financial luster is fading slightly.
+More than a year into the COVID-19 pandemic, Amazon's financial luster is fading slightly.
 When brick-and-mortar stores closed, Amazon posted record profits, drew more than 200 million Prime loyalty subscribers, and recruited over 500,000 workers to keep up with surging demand.
 Now, the company is facing the tough task of climbing higher still.
-While revenue grew 44% in the first quarter of this year, that figure dropped to 27% for the period ended June 30.
-Sales may only grow as much as 16% in the third quarter, Amazon said.
+While revenue surged 44% in the first quarter of this year, that figure dropped to 27% for the period ended June 30.
+Sales may only rise as much as 16% in the third quarter, Amazon said.

 Brian Olsavsky, Amazon's chief financial officer, attributed this to a difficult comparison to last year, when consumers stayed more indoors and relied on e-commerce for their everyday needs.
 In the United States and Europe, customers are now out and about.
 They are "doing other things besides shopping," he said.

-Olsavsky said the company hopes COVID-19 will subside and that the economy will continue to bounce back, but it will require masks for vaccinated staff if that becomes necessary.
-While other tech companies this week such as Alphabet Inc and Facebook Inc announced they will require vaccines for workers returning to their offices, Amazon has yet to announce a vaccine requirement for employees in its offices -- or warehouse workers and drivers.

-Amazon has grappled with workplace tumult in recent months, including staff protests over pandemic safety precautions and a high-profile, failed unionization bid in a facility in Bessemer, Alabama.
-Brian Yarbrough, an analyst with Edward Jones, said it was "not feasible" for Amazon to maintain its growth.
+The company in the pandemic has grappled with staff protests over safety precautions and a high-profile, failed unionization bid in a facility in Bessemer, Alabama.
+Brian Yarbrough, an analyst with Edward Jones, said it was "not feasible" for Amazon to maintain its breakneck pace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)